Alleviating the present tension between T2K and NO$\nu$A with nonstandard neutrino interactions: Abstract

 \section{Abstract}

 Since neutrino oscillation was observed, several experiments have been built to measure its parameters.
 NO$\nu$A and T2K are two long-baseline experiments dedicated to measuring mainly the mixing angle $\theta_{23}$, the charge-parity conjugation phase $\delta_{\rm CP}$, and the mass ordering.
 However, there is a tension in current data.
-The T2K allowed region is almost excluded by the NO$\nu$A result at the $90\%$ confidence level.
-We propose a non-standard interaction (NSI) in neutrino production to relieve this tension.
-The NSI is computed through quantum field theory (QFT) formalism, where we derive perturbative analytical formulae considering NSI in the pion decay.
-Within this new approach, we can alleviate NO$\nu$A and T2K tension for a NSI complex parameters of order $10^{-3}$.
+The T2K allowed region is in conflict with the region allowed by NO$\nu$A. We propose a nonstandard charged current interaction (\ac{CC-}NSI) in neutrino production to relieve this tension.
+The \ac{CC-}NSI is computed through quantum field theory (QFT) formalism, where we derive perturbative analytical formulae considering \ac{CC-}NSI in the pion decay.
+Within this new approach, we can alleviate NO$\nu$A and T2K tension for a \ac{CC-}NSI complex parameters of order $10^{-3}$.
 We show the new phase has a degeneracy to the Dirac CP phase of the form $\delta_{\rm CP} \pm \phi= 1.5\pi$ being a possible source of violation of charge-parity symmetry.

 \textit{Introduction}.--- The neutrino oscillation phenomenon provides evidence of physics beyond the Standard Model.
-Since its discovery, several experiments have measured neutrino oscillation parameters \cite{Esteban:2020cvm,deSalas:2020pgw,Capozzi:2021fjo}.
+Since its discovery, several experiments have measured neutrino oscillation parameters \cite{Esteban:2020cvm, *Esteban:2024eli, deSalas:2020pgw,Capozzi:2021fjo}.
 One not yet measured is the charge-parity (CP) conjugation phase $\delta_{\rm CP}$ that quantifies the asymmetry between particle and anti-particle.
 The two long-baseline accelerator experiments, NO$\nu$A and T2K, were designed to measure this parameter.